gregmcinnes/Hubble2D6/README.md

 ### Quick Installation

-If you only need to analyze haplotypes containing SNVs and common INDELs *--coming soon--* (INDELs found in existing star alleles), you can use the quick installation.
+If you only need to analyze haplotypes containing SNVs and common INDELs (INDELs found in existing star alleles), you can use the quick installation.
 We have precomputed embeddings for all possible SNVs and common INDELs so the lengthy annotation step is not needed.
 If you require analysis of INDELs not in existing star alleles, proceed to "Full Installation".

 #### Intall Python libraries